The Tempest: Screen

 John Gielgud wrote that playing Prospero in a film of The Tempest was his life's ambition.
 Eventually, the project was taken on by Peter Greenaway, who directed Prospero's Books (1991) featuring "an 87-year-old John Gielgud and an impressive amount of nudity".
 Prospero is reimagined as the author of The Tempest, speaking the lines of the other characters, as well as his own.
 Although the film was acknowledged as innovative for its "unprecedented visual complexity", critical responses were frequently negative: John Simon called it "contemptible and pretentious".

 Closer to the spirit of Shakespeare's original, in the view of critics such as Brode, is Leon Garfield's abridgement of the play for S4C's 1992 Shakespeare: The Animated Tales series.
 The 29-minute production, directed by Stanislav Sokolov and featuring Timothy West as the voice of Prospero, used stop-motion puppets to capture the fairy-tale quality of the play.
 Another "offbeat variation" (in Brode's words) was produced for NBC in 1998: Jack Bender's The Tempest featured Peter Fonda as Gideon Prosper, a Southern slave-owner forced off his plantation by his brother shortly before the Civil War.
 A magician who has learned his art from one of his slaves, Prosper uses his magic to protect his teenage daughter and to assist the Union Army.

 Director Julie Taymor's 2010 adaptation The Tempest starred Helen Mirren as Prospera, a female Prospero character: with the text adapted to establish a different backstory between Prospera and Antonio.
 The film was praised for its powerful visual imagery used in place of Shakespearean language.

+"La stoffa dei sogni" (The Stuff of Dreams) is a 2016 Italian film directed by Gianfranco Cabiddu and starring Sergio Rubini and Ennio Fantastichini.
+The film is loosely based on Eduardo De Filippo's play L'arte della commedia (The Art of Comedy) and Eduardo De Filippo's Neapolitan translation of William Shakespeare's The Tempest.
+The plot is as follows: A storm throws a motley crew of castaways onto the prison island of Asinara, in Sardinia: four Camorra members, the two guards who were escorting them to prison, and the four members of a traveling theater company.
+Three of the Camorra members decide to pose as theater actors playing The Tempest, with the (reluctant) help of the troupe's leader, Oreste Campese, to escape capture by the prison warden.
+But De Caro, the warden, is a suspicious man, and immediately suspects that Campese's troupe is harboring some of the prisoners who survived the shipwreck.
+De Caro's daughter is named Miranda, although the character of Prospero is split between Oreste Campese and De Caro.